qcif-training/intro_nlp_lmm_v1.0/episodes/05-transformers.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-::::::::::::::::::::::::::::::::::::: Discussion
+::::::::::::::::::::::::::::::::::::: challenge

-## Discuss in groups.
+### Discussion

 What are the challenges and trade-offs of domain-specific LLMs, such as data availability, model size, and complexity?
 Consider some of the factors that affect the quality and reliability of domain-specific LLMs, such as the amount and quality of domain-specific data, the computational resources and time required for training or fine-tuning, and the generalization and robustness of the model.
 How do these factors pose problems or difficulties for domain-specific LLMs and how can we overcome them?

 ::::::::::::::::::::::::::::::::::::::::::::::::

-::::::::::::::::::::::::::::::::::::: Discussion
+::::::::::::::::::::::::::::::::::::: challenge

-## Discuss in groups.
+### Discussion

-What are some available approaches for creating domain-specific LLMs, such as fine-tuning and knowledge distillation?
+Teamwork: What are some available approaches for creating domain-specific LLMs, such as fine-tuning and knowledge distillation?
 Consider some of the main steps and techniques for creating domain-specific LLMs, such as selecting a general LLM, collecting and preparing domain-specific data, training or fine-tuning the model, and evaluating and deploying the model.
 How do these approaches differ from each other and what are their advantages and disadvantages?

 ::::::::::::::::::::::::::::::::::::::::::::::::